shuyanglin61/probability-and-inference-portfolio-shuyang-lin/02-monte-carlo-error/writeup.md

 ![](writeup_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-It still shares the same trend with absolute error’s and **the less the p, the lower the relative error** still works for this chart.
+It still shares the same trend with absolute error’s and **the less the p, the higher the relative error** still works for this chart.

 # Conclusions